SayHelloGmbH/Advanced-WPPerformance/README.txt

 By default this plugin provides a textarea where you can put your critical CSS.
 Read more about [Conditional critical CSS](https://github.com/nico-martin/Advanced-WPPerformance#conditonal-critical-css)

+= HTTP/2 Server Push =

+Server push is a HTTP/2 feature that allows you to send site assets to the user before they’ve even asked for them.
+There are two ways to achieve this.
+Both have their pros and cons.
+So this plugin supports both, the decision is up to you.

+**PHP**

+While WordPress builds your site, this plugin gets all enqueued scripts and styles and adds them as a link attribute to the response headers.
+That way you can be certain only files are being pushed, that are actually needed.

+But: Since they are set while the server builds your site, this won't work if you're using a server caching (which I highly recommend).

+**.htaccess**

+The second option puts all files to push inside you .htaccess.
+This way they are being pushed also if you're using server caching.

+But: If your assets change (new versions / depreciated scripts), don't forget to update the .htaccess.
+This can be done with one click while saving the settings.

 == Screenshots ==